Course Code |

 |

-The Laboratory section allows students to become familiar with the form and function of major animal phyla through observation of living animals, prepared slides and models. |
+The laboratory section allows students to become familiar with the form and function of major animal phyla through observation of living animals, prepared slides and models. |

 10916203